isomerpages/mlaw-corp/news/press-releases/_posts/2007-04-02-Public-to-be-consulted-on-proposed-changes-to-the-en-bloc-sale-legislation.md

 ---
-layout: post
-title: Public to be consulted on proposed changes to the en bloc sale legislation
+title: 'Public to be consulted on proposed changes to the en bloc sale legislation'
 permalink: /news/press-releases/public-to-be-consulted-on-proposed-changes-to-the-en-bloc-sale-legislation
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 2 Apr 2007 Posted in [Press releases](/news/press-releases)